 - Newly deployed technology called Train Rider Identification Detection System (TriDS) at McNary, Texas.

 - A surveillance network that can report the location and movement of hazardous cargo within seconds.

 - Employee and contractor background checks and training.

 - Smart cameras, impact recorders and other sensors that are being piloted near bridges, rail yards, tank farms, tunnels and sidings.

 - $72.5 million invested over the last decade on support for drug interdiction programs at the US-Mexico border.

-- A virtual-fencing pilot program around our facilities that triggers an alarm to our Response Management Communication Center.
+- A virtual-fencing program around certain facilities and assets that triggers an alarm to our Response Management Communication Center.